The Near Future: Origins

-The origins of the song and its components are somewhat obscure, as are the factors that differentiate "The Near Future" from "How Dry I Am."
+The origins of the song and its components are somewhat obscure, as are the factors that differentiate "The Near Future" from "How Dry I Am".

 Melody

 The origin of the melody predates Berlin's song.
 The distinctive four-note motif was used by Ludwig van Beethoven in his Sonata, Op.
 10 No. 3, published in 1798.
-The motive is also used in Oh Happy Day, the earliest known printing of which is in The Wesleyan Sacred Harp from Boston in 1855 (although the words to Oh Happy Day can be traced even further back to 1755).
+The motif is also used in Oh Happy Day, the earliest known printing of which is in The Wesleyan Sacred Harp from Boston in 1855 (although the words to Oh Happy Day can be traced even further back to 1755).
 This melody is in turn attributed to English composer Edward F. Rimbault.

 The notes' positions in the major scale are 5 < 1 < 2 < 3 as numbered diatonically and 8 < 1 < 3 < 5 as numbered chromatically (e.g., G < C < D < E in C major, C < F < G < A in F major, and D < G < A < B in G major).

 The transition of the melody from a hymn to a song associated with drinking caused some confusion.
-In one example from 1931, courthouse chimes playing "Oh Happy Day" were thought by "respectable Minnesotans" to be playing "How Dry I Am."
+In one example from 1931, courthouse chimes playing "Oh Happy Day" were thought by "respectable Minnesotans" to be playing "How Dry I Am".